Week One Capitol Report

-Below is a tracker of the air quality, renewable energy, climate change, and radioactive waste-related bills that our team is watching.
+Below you can view our bill tracker covering the air quality, renewable energy, climate change, and radioactive waste-related legislation that our team monitored during the 2023 Legislative Session.

 HEAL’s involvement in public policy stems from our mission to promote clean energy and clean air and protect communities from toxic and hazardous waste.
 Public policy advocacy also plays an essential role in creating systemic change and ensuring investment in the priorities that matter most to Utahns.